-If you’ve loved lemony Greek rice in a restaurant, use this recipe for Georgette’s Really Lemony Greek Pilafi to make it at home!
-Use Side Dishes to find more recipes like this one.
+If you’ve loved the rice in a Greek restaurant, use this recipe for Georgette’s Lemony Greek Rice to make it at home.
+And in an authentically Greek restaurant, this would be called Pilafi!

 - 1 cup Uncle Ben’s Converted Rice (not instant)